mrinoybanerjee/Transaction-Classification/README.md

 Follow the on-screen prompts to provide the path to your dataset.

 ### Running the Web App
-To launch the Streamlit web application, navigate to the src directory and run:
+To launch the Streamlit web application, run:
 ```bash
 streamlit run app.py
 ```